JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 ## Gradle configuration cache support

-> The configuration cache is available in Gradle since the version 6.5 as an experimental feature.
+> The configuration cache is available in Gradle 6.5 and later as an experimental feature.
-> Check the [Gradle updates](https://gradle.org/releases/) to learn when it promotes to stable.
+> You can check the [Gradle releases page](https://gradle.org/releases/) to see whether it has been promoted to stable.
 {:.note}

-The Kotlin plugin supports [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) that speeds up the build process by reusing the results of the configuration phase.
+The Kotlin plugin supports [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
-Once you enable the configuration cache feature, the Kotlin Gradle plugin starts using it.
+Once you enable the configuration cache feature, the Kotlin Gradle plugin will start using it.

 ## Compiler options